Nyxmei/Undawn-Macro-Piano-All-Songs-/README.md

 1. Download latest python in your system.
 2. Make sure to select these two options when insalling python -Add python.exe to path  -Install python for all users
-3. "Open the command prompt, type the following commands, and press Enter:
+3. Open the command prompt, type the following commands, and press Enter:

      ```
    pip install mido pyautogui